-Describe a time when you let someone help you.
+Describe a situation when you asked or allowed someone to help you ask for what you needed

-Taking Breaks
+Stress and Taking Breaks

-Managing a chronic illness is stressful.
-You may need help from health and social service providers.
-You may find the person you go to is not able to help you.
+To manage your chronic illness, you may need help from health and social service providers.
+You may find that the person you go to is not able to help you.
 You may need to tell your story over and over before you find the right person to help you.
 Telling your story over and over can lead to frustration and anger.

 Anger can be useful if it gives you energy to speak up for yourself.
-However, anger that builds up over time can create problems.
-For instance, you could lose your temper and blow up at someone, hurting your relationship with that person.
+However, anger that builds up over time can create problems for you.
+For instance, you could lose your temper and blow up at someone.
+This could hurt your relationship with that person.

-Anger that builds up over time can also drain your energy.
-This is why it is wise to plan to re-energize yourself.
-Support to stay balanced can include elders and traditional and cultural practices.
+Anger that builds up over time might also drain your energy.
+This is why it is wise to plan to take breaks and re-energize yourself.

-Signs you need to take a break if:
+You may need to take a break if:

-- You find yourself thinking badly of, and criticizing, everyone around you. - You cannot eat or you eat too much. - You feel like no one understands you, or knows the stress you are under. - You can't handle frustrating situations. - You feel like you are going to cry most of the time. - You are tired all the time and sleep does not refresh you.
+- You find yourself thinking badly of, and criticizing, everyone around you. - You cannot eat or you eat too much. - You feel like no one understands you, or knows the stress you are under. - You can't handle frustrating situations. - You feel like you are going to cry most of the time. - You are tired all the time and sleep does not refresh you. - You cannot sleep.